cyclejs-community/create-cycle-app/README.md

 * **Many Flavors:** We like to be together not the same, that’s why create-cycle-app comes with 4 core flavors that you can mix and match with your favorite reactive stream library.
 Furthermore, a discovery mechanism allows to find and use any flavor published on the npm registry.
 Alternatively, you can use your own flavors from any registry such as GitHub or your own.

 * **No Lock-In:** Specifically made for beginners and to provide fast bootstrap for new projects, create-cycle-app doesn't have the ambition to be __the__ tool for working with Cycle.js projects.
-With that in mind, it's easy to leave `create-cycle-app` defaults and follow your own steps, by running `npm run take-off-training-wheels`.
+With that in mind, it's easy to leave `create-cycle-app` defaults and follow your own steps, by running `npm run eject`.

 ## Why Use This?